Joeyh021/acacgs-rs/README.md

 ## Performance
 As it stands, it takes about 2.5 seconds for a 100x100x100 mesh, which is not that much slower than equivalent C code with a similar level of optimiation.
 If I get round to it, I might do some more detailed profiling and figure out where the performance difference lies.

+## Todo, Maybe
+- Try using [`ndarray`](https://github.com/rust-ndarray/ndarray) or [`nalgebra`](https://nalgebra.org/) to see if that yields any speedup
+  - `nalgebra` has some dedicated CSR stuff so it probably will do
+- Re-write using portable SIMD because I want to try the Neon unit on M1
+- More detailed benchmarks and profiling to get more performance data
+- Maybe try run it on a GPU too for shits and giggles
+- Make it run faster